 When it comes to minimising the potential damage caused to floors and fabrics by residual deicers, CleanLink explains that cleaning staff should be proactive.
 For example, if at all possible, mats should be placed at entrances to train doors in order to prevent ice and snow melt – along with any residue from a deicer – from being tracked into a carriage where it can damage floors and seat fabrics.
 However, any matting should be cleaned regularly.

-The outlet also explains that, should they find their way into a carriage, any salt-based deicer should be vacuumed as soon as possible.
+The outlet also explains that, should they find their way into an indoor space, any salt-based deicer should be vacuumed as soon as possible.
 Commenting specifically on calcium chloride, it adds that these kinds of deicing agents should be mopped.
 Should carpets or fabrics come into contact with residue from any deicer, it may be worth seeking out a professional cleaning service.

-Though a necessity in keeping passengers safe during the winter months, rock salt, calcium chloride and urea can pose considerable risk to surfaces.
-With the correct strategies in place, professional cleaners can help to mitigate and even prevent long-term damage to carriage floors and interiors.
+Though a necessity in keeping customers and staff safe during the winter months, rock salt, calcium chloride and urea can pose considerable risk to surfaces.
+With the correct strategies in place, professional cleaners can help to mitigate and even prevent long-term damage to floors and interiors.